 But you wouldn’t let the autopilot choose next year’s vacation — and you shouldn’t leave the future of your business on autopilot, either.

-If you stay away from the controls too long, there’s only one direction that plane’s gonna go.
+After all, stay away from the controls too long…there’s only one direction that plane’s gonna go.